AmziLS/AmziProlog/eclipse_plugin/workspace/com.amzi.prolog-update_site/BUILD-README.md

 If you already have cloned
 https://github.com/AmziLS/eclipse_IDE_plugin_update_site into the same directory as mentioned above, relevant files will be overwritten during the build.
-Simply checking in the changes and synching with GitHub is enough to complete the process.
+Therefore, checking in the changes and synching with GitHub is enough to complete the process.
 As users will update from https://raw.github.com/AmziLS/eclipse_IDE_plugin_update_site/master/, they will automatically obtain the latest changes.